rahafhamayel/data-structures-implementation/README.md

 -AVLTree.java: Implements a self-balancing Binary Search Tree using AVL rotations (left, right, LR, RL).
 Supports insertion, height tracking, and in-order traversal.

 ### **`heaps/`**
-MinHeap.java: Implements a binary heap where parent nodes are smaller than children.
+ - `MinHeap`: Implements a binary heap where parent nodes are smaller than children.

-MaxHeap.java: Implements a binary heap where parent nodes are larger than children.
+ - `MaxHeap` Implements a binary heap where parent nodes are larger than children.

-PriorityQueueUsingHeap.java: A priority queue that uses a min-heap as backend storage.
+ - `PriorityQueueUsingHeap`: A priority queue that uses a min-heap as backend storage.
 Supports insertion and polling the highest priority element.